SSE Event Bus & Backpressure

 The per-subscriber queue.
 Two pivotal behaviors:

-- Live cap is on live items only.
+- Live caps are on live items only.
 Items inserted via

 Workflow